-Battlefield V Rented Server Program – For the community members out there who like renting there own game servers you might be glad to hear that the Battlefield V Rented Server Program will begin after this summer… Really?? even more waiting?
+Battlefield V Rented Server Program: For the community members out there who like renting their own game servers you might be glad to hear that the Battlefield V Rented Server Program will begin after the summer.

 The Rented Server Program, or RSP for short, is a topic that continues to be discussed with incredible passion across the Battlefield Community.
 We’ve talked a little about it previously, but we’re now in a position where we can give you a more complete update.

 Yes, take this as your confirmation that RSP is coming to Battlefield V and work is already underway.
 The title of this Broadcast is “The Evolution of RSP” and that’s an important factor to consider.
 As we progress, we’ll be taking the RSP program as you know it and rebranding it as “Private Games”.

 We’ve got a lot of information to cover, but let’s hit the highlights first:

 It will be available for all Battlefield V players.